 The State does not enforce any particular religion nor take away the religious freedom of individuals. | This is important to uphold the ideals of a democratic nation which gives its citizens the freedom to follow any religion of their choice. | France government banning the Muslim headscarves and Sikh turbans in public places. |

-That some members do not dominate other members of the same religious community. | This is necessary to uphold individual freedom to practise religion in the light of pressure from the group or religious community that one belongs to. | Dalits being looked down upon by the upper caste Hindus. |
+Some members do not dominate other members of the same religious community. | This is necessary to uphold individual freedom to practise religion in the light of pressure from the group or religious community that one belongs to. | Dalits being looked down upon by the upper caste Hindus. |

 Question 4: Look up the annual calendar of holidays of your school.
 How many of them pertain to different religions?
 What does this indicate?